YSU memorial service planned for football player killed in crash

-YOUNGSTOWN, Ohio (WKBN) – A memorial service is planned at Youngstown State University to honor the life of a former football player who was killed in a crash Saturday.
+YOUNGSTOWN, Ohio (WYTV) – A memorial service is planned at Youngstown State University to honor the life of a former football player who was killed in a crash Saturday.

 A memorial in honor of Darius Shackleford is scheduled for Wednesday, Feb.
 10 at 6 p.m. at Stambaugh Stadium.